Leopozart/inl_6_felix/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Install required packages
-To run this code, in the terminal run command:
+To be able to run this code, in the terminal run command:
 ### `npm install`

 ## Available Scripts